Women-Devs-SG/womendevssg/src/content/members/jenny.md

 ---
 name: "Jenny"
-bio: "Ex-IT consultant just revisiting her past life."
+bio: "Ex-IT consultant just revisiting her 'past life'."
 core: false
 ally: false          # Set to true ONLY if you are an ally (non-woman member)
 socials: